firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/ddl-commands.md

 ### COMPRESSION
 {: .no_toc}

-Specifies the compression type of the files in S3.
+Specifies the compression type of the files matching the specified `OBJECT_PATTERN` in Amazon S3.

 ##### Syntax
 {: .no_toc}